What is an Illinois Order of Protection

 Yes, an Order of Protection can be modified or extended in Illinois.
 To do so, a motion must be filed explaining the reasons for the modification or extension.
 Legal help from a skilled attorney, like the ones at Reidy Law Firm, can ensure this process is conducted correctly and effectively.

-If you or a loved one is facing a domestic violence situation in Illinois, don’t hesitate to contact the experienced attorneys at Reidy Law Firm.
+If you or a loved one is facing a domestic violence situation in Illinois, don’t hesitate to contact the experienced attorneys at Reidy Law Office.
 We are here to help you navigate these trying times.